Britefury/django-labeller/README.md

 Incorporates the public domain [json2.js](https://github.com/douglascrockford/JSON-js) library.
 Uses [d3.js](http://d3js.org/), [jQuery](https://jquery.com/) and [jQuery UI](https://jqueryui.com/).

-This software was developed by Geoffrey French at the [School of Computing Sciences](http://www.uea.ac.uk/computing) at the [University of East Anglia](http://www.uea.ac.uk) as part of a project funded by [Marine Scotland](http://www.gov.scot/Topics/marine).
+This software was developed by Geoffrey French in collaboration with Dr. M. Fisher and Dr. M. Mackiewicz at the [School of Computing Sciences](http://www.uea.ac.uk/computing) at the [University of East Anglia](http://www.uea.ac.uk) as part of a project funded by [Marine Scotland](http://www.gov.scot/Topics/marine).